-(iii) Foreign currency risk:
+(iv) Foreign currency risk:

 Foreign currency risk is the risk that the value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Plan holds financial instruments denominated in currencies other than the Canadian dollar.
-Consequently, the Plan is exposed to risk that the exchange rates of the various currencies may change in a manner that has an adverse effect on the value of the portion of the Plan's assets or liabilities denominated in currencies other than the Canadian dollar.
+The Pension Fund holds financial instruments denominated in currencies other than the Canadian dollar.
+Consequently, the Pension Fund is exposed to risk that the exchange rates of the various currencies may change in a manner that has an adverse effect on the value of the portion of the Pension Fund's assets or liabilities denominated in currencies other than the Canadian dollar.